Alfred Thayer Mahan: Early career

-While in actual command of a ship, his skills were not exemplary; and a number of vessels under his command were involved in collisions with both moving and stationary objects.
-He preferred old square-rigged vessels rather than smoky, noisy steamships of his own day; and he tried to avoid active sea duty.
+While in actual command of a ship, his skills were not exemplary, and a number of vessels under his command were involved in collisions with both moving and stationary objects.
+He preferred old square-rigged vessels rather than the smoky, noisy steamships of his own day, and he tried to avoid active sea duty.

 Naval War College and writings

 In 1885, he was appointed as a lecturer in naval history and tactics at the Naval War College.
 Before entering on his duties, College President Rear Admiral Stephen B. Luce pointed Mahan in the direction of writing his future studies on the influence of sea power.
 During his first year on the faculty, he remained at his home in New York City researching and writing his lectures.
 Though he was prepared to become a professor in 1886, Luce was given command of the North Atlantic Squadron, and Mahan became President of the Naval War College by default (June 22, 1886 – January 12, 1889, July 22, 1892 – May 10, 1893).
 There, in 1888, he met and befriended future president Theodore Roosevelt, then a visiting lecturer.

 Mahan's lectures, based on secondary sources and the military theories of Antoine-Henri Jomini, became his sea-power studies: The Influence of Sea Power upon History, 1660–1783 (1890); The Influence of Sea Power upon the French Revolution and Empire, 1793–1812 (2 vols., 1892); Sea Power in Relation to the War of 1812 (2 vols., 1905), and The Life of Nelson: The Embodiment of the Sea Power of Great Britain (2 vols., 1897).
 Mahan stressed the importance of the individual in shaping history and extolled the traditional values of loyalty, courage, and service to the state.
 Mahan sought to resurrect Horatio Nelson as a national hero in Britain and used his biography as a platform for expressing his views on naval strategy and tactics.
 Mahan was criticized for so strongly condemning Nelson's love affair with Lady Emma Hamilton, but it remained the standard biography until the appearance of Carola Oman's Nelson, 50 years later.

 Mahan struck up a friendship with pioneering British naval historian Sir John Knox Laughton, the pair maintaining the relationship through correspondence and visits when Mahan was in London.
 Mahan was later described as a "disciple" of Laughton, but the two were at pains to distinguish between each other's line of work.
 Laughton saw Mahan as a theorist while Mahan called Laughton "the historian".
 Mahan worked closely with William McCarty Little, another critical figure in the early history of the Naval War College.
 A principal developer of wargaming in the United States Navy, Mahan credited Little for assisting him with preparing maps and charts for his lectures and first book.